todd-skelton/MatBlazorTemplate/README.md

 # MatBlazorTemplate
-This is a conversion of the default server-side Blazor template from Bootstrap to material design using the MatBlazor library.
+This is a conversion of the default Blazor templates from Bootstrap to material design using the MatBlazor library.